Fix Lower Back (Lumbo-Sacral) Pain

 Open our RESORT for healthy life training - maybe at your campus, studio or cruise ship?
 Also join fun and instructive Dr. Bookspan projects - help the world, be in my next books, write rhymes about your pain fixes.
 Click Projects.Helpful Reader - If you found typos, broken links, or things needing correction on my site, tell me so I can fix them to help everyone, with my thanks: typos @ DrBookspan DOT com.

 Tweet about this article

 Mailing list.
 I don't send out any mails or keep any lists.
-To get updates, info, articles, fun helpful stuff whenever you want, no sign-up needed, just look at my TWITTER page - no log-in, it's just like a web page with info - new updates as I post them.
-Nice if you want to join ("follow") then you can ask questions too, or be a hero and report typos or Browne links on this page or others.
+For updates, info, articles, fun helpful stuff whenever you want, just look at my TWITTER page.
+No sign-up or log-in needed.
+If you join ("follow") then you can ask questions too: www.Twitter.com/TheFitnessFixer.
+Or be a hero and report typos or broken links on this page or others.
 THANK YOU!
-Just look at www.Twitter.com/TheFitnessFixer.

 Books and eBooks.
 All my books together cost less than your pain killers,and show you how to stop needing them and be healthier than before.
 Fun, easy to read, illustrated, immediately helpful.
 More book descriptions and info, signed books straight from the author, eBooks, Kindle, and more CLICK my BOOKS page.

 Healthy Martial Arts - top level book for all athletes to train thinking, spirit, and top performance

 Health & Fitness THIRD edition - fix pain plus healthy living.

 Ab Revolution FOURTH edition now available in eBook and Kindle.

 about people stealing your ideas.